 Another way to spice it up is to leave the exact timing of CNC a bit vague.
 For example, a top could set the date for the CNC session, but not reveal the exact time.
 My CNC top and I chose a date in the middle of the night, but I didn’t know what time.
 So that built up a lot of anticipation and surprise.
 Some people like to include an abduction to their CNC.
 Again, it MUST be consensual.

 “Aftercare” is the act of a top nurturing their bottom after the CNC session.
 The top must “check-in” on the bottom’s emotional and physical state and provide some touch and reassurance so that they know that what just happened was purely play.

 This goes back to consent and communication: you must communicate what aftercare will entail, and schedule lots of time after the session for aftercare.
 Cuddles, cups of tea, fuzzy blankets, and words of affirmation are aftercare classics, but do what suits you best.

 The more intense the CNC, the more aftercare is required.
 Encourage the bottom to talk about what they liked and didn’t like immediately after the CNC.
-My advice is to ask “what did you like the most?” and then after they answer, ask “what did you not like as much?”.
-In addition, the days after the CNC there should be check-ins and communication.
+My advice is to ask “what did you like the most?” and then after they answer, ask “what did you not like as much?”
+This way, everyone feels good and safe about what just happened.

 If you carefully plan and know your partner’s desires and limits and follow these safeguards, you will have a good chance of having safe, steamy, and cathartic consensual non-consent.

 Emily Anne is a bestselling author, sex coach and educator, who specializes in helping people expand their sexual horizons through BDSM and kink.
 When she’s not obsessively talking about sex, she’s hiking through the Hollywood Hills.
 Get some sexy education on her Instagram feed.